jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-main-concepts.md

 When you externally define an interface, it becomes a contract.
 You can creatively use this concept for any purposes, but some of those purposes deserve to be pointed out explicitly.

 It can be a contract of a *guarantee* to support a sure set of members.
-So this offers a guarantee to ones that will be using the object.
+So this offers a guarantee to ones that might be using the object.
 So you know an object has *at least* those members with that exact configuration.

 An interface can also serve as a contract of *usage*.
 This means, that an object has *exactly* the members defined by the interface.
-So now someone using the object will only be able to use it in an exactly defined way.
+So now someone using the object might only be able to use it in an exactly defined way.

 A powerful application of such a contract, is the interface as a contract of *participation*.
 You can give a type an already defined interface.
 That allows objects that can work with a certain interface, to link to objects of the new type, even when the system was not originally aware of that type.
 This concept makes it possible to introduce new types of objects into a system, that was not originally aware of them.